 Example of a German Ballot. courtesy Wikipedia Commons- Public Domain

-The first column, the “Erststimme”, has a list of candidates running for the Bundestag in the voter’s district.
-So when Hans goes to the polls, he can vote directly for the person he wants to have represent him in the Bundestag.
-Germany is divided into 299 voting districts… the winner from each district gets a seat.
+The first column, the “Erststimme,” has a list of candidates running for the Bundestag in the voter’s district.
+So, when Hans goes to the polls, he can vote directly for the person he wants to have represent him in the Bundestag.
+Germany is divided into 299 voting districts…, and the winner from each district gets a seat.

 German voting districts… image from 2005 election. courtesy Wikipedia commons by TUBS

-The second column, the “Zweitstimme”, lists Political Parties.
+The second column, the “Zweitstimme,” lists Political Parties.
 Hans gets to vote for the PARTY he prefers.
-Each party in Germany’s 16 states put together a list of candidates for these seats.
-These votes are then tabulated, and as long as a party gets more than 5% of the votes nationwide, they get to fill the other 299 seats of the Bundestag in proportion to how many votes they received. (note- the 5% rule was put in place to keep small radical parties from gaining power… there is an exception to the 5% rule, if one of these parties wins seats in 3 constituencies, they get their seats).
-Basically, if one party gets 28% of the vote, then they get to fill 28% of the 299 seats.
-So, the size of each state, combined with the party’s result for each state determines where the candidates come from.
+Each party in Germany’s 16 states compiled a list of candidates for these seats.
+These votes are then tabulated, and as long as a party gets more than 5% of the votes nationwide, they get to fill the other 299 seats of the Bundestag in proportion to how many votes they received. (note- the 5% rule was implemented to keep small radical parties from gaining power… there is an exception to the 5% rule; if one of these parties wins seats in 3 constituencies, they get their seats).
+Basically, if one party gets 28% of the vote, they get to fill 28% of the 299 seats.
+So, the size of each state, combined with the party’s result for each state, determines where the candidates come from.

-For more information explaining each of the German Political parties… click –>German Political Parties
+For more information on each of the German political parties, click –>German political parties.

 What is Overhang?